 There was no letdown this time, no unbelievably flat performance like the one by the other tenant of Giants Stadium seven days earlier.

-All week, the Jets talked about how they had to take advantage of their latest opportunity, one that fell right into their laps and gave them control of their own playoff situation.
-They just knew they couldn't let this one slip through their fingers or it would've been an extremely long offseason.
+All week, the Jets talked about how they had to take advantage of their latest opportunity, one that fell right into their laps and gave them control of their own playoff destiny.
+They just knew they couldn’t let this one slip through their fingers, or it would’ve been an extremely long offseason.

-Then the Jets played one of their best games of the season last night in the national TV spotlight.
-They rode their league-best ground game and top-ranked defense and smothered the Bengals, 37-0, clinching a wild-card spot in the playoffs in what probably was the final game at the stadium.
+But the Jets came out and played one of their best games of the season last night in the national TV spotlight.
+They rode their league-best ground game and top-ranked defense and smothered the Bengals, 37-0, in what probably was the final game at the stadium.

-"We're excited,'' Ryan said.
-"We're happy with the win and getting in the playoffs.
-But we're definitely not satisfied.
-We weren't going to be denied.
-I don't believe we backed into anything, so we're going to try to prove it.''
+“We’re excited,’’ Rex Ryan said.
+“We’re happy with the win and getting in the playoffs.
+But we’re definitely not satisfied.
+We weren’t going to be denied.
+I don’t believe we backed into anything, so we’re going to try to prove it."

 The statistics were stunningly lopsided.
 The Jets ran for 257 yards and held the Bengals to five first downs and 72 yards, including no net yards passing.
 The Bengals were 4-for-19 passes for 31 yards, but three sacks negated the yardage.

 This one was won in the first half, which ended with the Jets ahead 27-0.
-They were in total control from the outset, holding the ball for a whopping 24:50 to the Bengals' 5:10 and stockpiling 250 yards on 46 plays.
-They gobbled up 196 yards on 34 carries in the half against the Bengals' second-ranked run defense.
+They were in total control from the outset, holding the ball for a whopping 24:50 and stockpiling 250 yards on 42 plays.
+They gobbled up 190 yards on 33 carries in the half against the Bengals’ second-ranked run defense.

 The Jets’ defense was stout, holding the Bengals to 7 yards on 15 plays.
 Cincinnati mustered only one first down — on Darrelle Revis’ illegal-contact penalty early in the second quarter — and Carson Palmer completed 1 of 11 passes for zero yards.